survivejs/webpack-book/manuscript/output/04_module_federation.md

 });
 ```

-The next step is more involved as we'll have to set up two builds.
+The next step is more involved, as we'll have to set up two builds.
 We'll reuse the current target and pass `--component` parameter to it to define which one to compile.
 That gives enough flexibility for the project.

-Change webpack configuration as below:
+Change the webpack configuration as below:

 **webpack.mf.js**